light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 - `<Output:output:1>`
 - `<Stitched:output:2>`
 - `<CFG:advanced:1> 1, 10, 0.1` - will appear inside "advanced" accordion under text prompts
 - or `<CFG:advanced/General:1> 1, 10, 0.1` - will appear inside "advanced" accordion inside "General" tab.
 You can set any tab name here.
 Sort number is needed to sort components inside each category and tab.
-Tabs themselves are sorted by the lowest sort number in each category
+Tabs themselves are sorted by the lowest sort number among elements inside them
 - or `<CFG:important:1> 1, 10, 0.1` - will be shown under outputs

 Nodes that are tested and should work as UI components are: